 Liferay’s remote services are secured by default.
 They sit behind a layer of security that allows only local connections.
 To invoke Liferay services from a remote client, you must take deliberate steps to enable such access.
 Liferay’s core web services require user authentication and verification.
 Regardless of whether you call the remote service from the same machine or via a web service, Liferay’s standard security model performs its function.
 The user invoking a web service must have the proper permissions (as defined by Liferay’s permissions system) for the remote service invocation to complete successfully.
 This tutorial explains these processes.

-The first layer of security a client encounters when calling a remote service is called invoker IP filtering.
-Imagine you have have a batch job that runs on another machine in your network.
-This job polls a shared folder on your network and uploads documents to your site’s Documents and Media portlet on a regular basis, using Liferay’s web services.
-To get your batch job through the IP filter, the portal administrator has to allow the machine on which the batch job is running access to Liferay’s remote service.
-For example, if your batch job uses the SOAP web services to upload the documents, the portal administrator must add the IP address of the machine on which the batch job is running to the
+The first layer of security that a client encounters when calling a remote service is called invoker IP filtering.
+Imagine that you have have a batch job that runs on another machine in your network.
+This job polls a shared folder on your network and uses Liferay’s web services to upload documents to your Liferay site’s Documents and Media app on a regular basis.
+To get your batch job through the IP filter, you must grant web service access to the machine the batch job is running on.
+For example, if your batch job uses Liferay’s SOAP web services to upload the documents, you must add the IP address of the machine where the batch job runs to the

 axis.servlet.hosts.allowed property.
 A typical entry might look like this:

 If the IP address of the machine where the batch job runs is listed as an authorized host for the service, the machine is allowed to connect to Liferay’s web services, pass in the appropriate user credentials, and upload the documents.

 Next, if you invoke the remote service via web services (e.g., JSON WS, old JSON, Axis, REST, etc.), a two step process of authentication and authentication verification takes place.
 Each call to a Liferay web service must be accompanied by a user authentication token: